JoseDeFreitas/wikipedia-edits-chart/README.md

 Charts like this exist in some websites.
-Although they look cool, I don't think they provide anything useful, and, in some cases, I believe they're noxious as force you to keep contributing (even if you don't want to) or preserve the streak, that is useless and serves only for you to say "Oh, this looks pretty".
+Although they look cool, I don't think they provide anything useful, and, in some cases, I believe they're noxious as force you to keep contributing (even if you don't want to) or preserve a streak that is, pretty much, useless.
 This may not seem like an issue, but I do believe it's wrong to make a change (in any website) just to keep the chart "pretty".
-It's not that of a big deal as it's on you to not pay attention to the chart and stop doing any useless change, but it's still an incentive to do this.
+It's not that of a big deal as it's up to you to not pay attention to the chart and stop doing useless changes but it's still an incentive to do so.

-I didn't make this API for people to make it a part of their contribution schedule to Wikipedia, where what people should do is contribute when they have something good to provide.
+I didn't code this API for people to make it part of their contribution schedule to Wikipedia, where what people should do is contribute when they have something good to provide.
 It's counter-intuitive creating a project like this when you don't especially like it.
 However, here it is.
-I can't say it doesn't look cool.
+I can't say it doesn't look cool, to be honest.

 ## Example